What you need to know about diesel injectors

 - It is dangerous to remove an injector and start the engine to check its spray pattern.

 - Some electronic diesel injectors work on high voltage (around 150 volts).
 There is risk of severe electric shock.

 - Common Rail fuel systems typically incorporate single use fuel pipes.
 Once they have been loosened, they must be replaced as they cannot be reliably resealed.

 - Electronic injectors are often individually calibrated to the engine management computer and must be refitted into their original place.
 If mixed up, or the injectors are overhauled, the system must be recalibrated using special equipment.

 While you can’t avoid the normal fuel system wear and tear associated with regular use, here are some steps you can take to avoid unnecessary problems.

 - The fuel filter is there to protect the fuel system so be mindful of the need for regular replacement.
-If operating under adverse conditions more frequent filter replacement may be desirable or necessary.
+If operating under adverse conditions more frequent filter replacement may be necessary.
 Use only original equipment or high quality replacement filters as the life of the system depends on them.

 - Clean dirt and dust from around fuel fillers and avoid filling in the rain to reduce the possibility of introducing dirt and water into the system.